chrwoizi/naytrading/README.md

-# NAYtrading (also known as N.A.Y.trading) #
+# N.A.Y.trading #
-NAYtrading (N.A.Y.trading) is a machine learning application that mimics stock trading decisions of the user.
+N.A.Y.trading is a machine learning application that mimics stock trading decisions of the user.

 The user's analysis philosophy must be purely technical, i.e. the only resource data for a buy/sell decision is the price history of the past 5 years.
 No stock name, no news, no ratings.